 But let’s say you did.
 We could start with the letter A and one of my favorite vegetables, asparagus.
 We could make it a bit special by roasting the asparagus along with garlic and onions to bring out their natural sweetness before blending with just enough raw cashews to add some extra body and creaminess.
 And we could preserve the fresh flavor of the asparagus by treating it simply, not overwhelming it with competing flavors, adding a sprinkle of lemon peel to brighten and highlight its earthy green taste.

 Don’t worry.
 I’m not going to let the Vita-Mix take over this blog, though with summer vegetables on their way, it’s certainly tempting.
-Actually, you don’t even need a high-powered blender to make this soup.
+Actually, you don’t even need a high-powered blender to make this delicious vegan asparagus soup.
 Try it in any ordinary blender, and if it doesn’t get as smooth as silk, strain it through a fine sieve to remove any excess fiber.